ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 This kind of bandwidth-measurement systems can experience trouble in several ways that can be affected by networking design choices.

-###Idle Time between Segments
+### Idle Time between Segments

-When the bitrate selection is successfully chosen below the available capacity of the network path, the response to a segment request will typically complete in less absolute time than the duration of the requested segment.
-The resulting idle time within the connection carrying the segments has a few surprising consequences:
+When the bitrate selection is chosen substantially below the available capacity of the network path, the response to a segment request will typically complete in much less absolute time than the duration of the requested segment, leaving significant idle time between segment downloads.
+This can have a few surprising consequences:

- * Mobile flow-bandwidth spectrum and timing mapping.

  * TCP slow-start when restarting after idle requires multiple RTTs to re-establish a throughput at the network's available capacity.
-On high-RTT paths or with small enough segments, this can produce a falsely low application-visible measurement of the available network capacity.
+When the active transmission time for segments is substantially shorter than the time between segments leaving an idle gap between segments that triggers a restart of TCP slow-start, the estimate of the successful download speed coming from the application-visible receive rate on the socket can thus end up much lower than the actual available network capacity, preventing a shift to the most appropriate bitrate.  {{RFC7661}} provides some mitigations for this effect at the TCP transport layer, for senders who anticipate a high incidence of this problem.

+ * Mobile flow-bandwidth spectrum and timing mapping can be impacted by idle time in some networks.
+The carrier capacity assigned to a link can vary with activity.
+Depending on the idle time characteristics, this can result in a lower available bitrate than would be achievable with a steadier transmission in the same network.

-A detailed investigation of this phenomenon is available in {{NOSSDAV12}}.
+A detailed investigation of these phenomena is available in {{NOSSDAV12}}.
+Some receive-side ABR algorithms such as {{ELASTIC}} are designed to try to avoid this effect.

 ###Head-of-Line Blocking